CyberGeekPk/Cybersecurity-Operations-Fundamentals-Specialization-by-CISCO/Course1_SOC/module3.md

 - Determine the scope of the attack
 - Contain the threat and remediate the infected host
 - Minimize the risk of reinfection

+### Compliance-Based SOC

+A compliance-based SOC is focused on comparing the compliance posture of network systems to reference configuration templates and standard system builds.
+This type of monitoring detects unauthorized changes and existing configuration problems that may lead to a security breach.
+Typically, such issues cannot be identified by common security tools, such as vulnerability scanners, unless the configuration problem is actively exploited.
+The best time to identify potential security issues within the network is certainly not during an exploit.

+Linking the risk management and incident response practices of an organization to an automated system compliance process is key to a successful compliance-based SOC.
+There could be circumstances in which an industry requirement mandates standards-based security practices, such as continuously evaluating against benchmarks established by the Center of Internet Security (CIS) or meeting PCI DSS 2.0 compliance.

+### Operational-Based SOC

+An operational-based SOC is an internally focused organization that is tasked with monitoring the security posture of an organization’s internal network.
+Tiers 2 and 3 analysts that work in these SOCs research, develop, and operationalize complex detection techniques that are tailored for an organization's specific network environment.
+Tier 2 analysts may develop highly customized regular expression (REGEX)-based search strings.
+Tier 1 SOC analysts are commonly tasked with deploying these customized REGEX-based expressions into the organization’s security information and event management (SIEM) analytic solution.
+An operational-based SOC is focused on maintaining the operational integrity of the identity management and access policies, intrusion detection system rules, and the administration of firewall access control list (ACL) rules.
+The Computer Security Incident Response Team (CSIRT) is the most technically accurate term that describes an operational-based SOC.